Being A Highly Sensitive Person

 For example, highly sensitive people tend to have, in some cases, difficulty tolerating noisy environments, some to a greater degree than others.
 They may also find that they startle easily, whereas others may not.

 HSPs tend to be hard on themselves, especially about any mistakes they might make.
-In some cases these mistakes can involve a supportive friend (which due to the sense of empathy that HPSs can have a significant impact on their well being.)
+In some cases these mistakes can involve a supportive friend (which due to the sense of empathy HSPs can have a significant impact on their well-being).
 However, this impact may help them to prevent making similar mistakes in the future.
-Another trait listed in Dr. Aron's book is about a need to relax.
+Another trait listed in Dr. Aron's book is the need to relax.
 After exposure to too many sensory stimuli, an HSP may feel that they need to isolate themselves to "recharge their batteries."

 Here are just a few of the common noted traits of HSPs: